utkuvrs/driver-app-readme/README.md

 # SFT Driver iOS Android

-SFT Driver is a Flutter project.
+SFT Driver is a comprehensive logistics application designed to streamline delivery operations.
+It features advanced routing optimization, barcode scanning for efficient package tracking, digital signing for proof of delivery, and various tools to enhance driver productivity and accuracy in the field.

 ## Installation